missblankie/SWE3313/index.md

 **LinkedIn:** [Sara Waymen](https://www.linkedin.com/in/sara-waymen-7a981b25a/)

 ## Professional Summary
-CS student passionate about human-computer interaction.
-Experienced in full-stack development with a focus on user-centered design and scalable systems.
+Computer Science student passionate about cybersecurity and developing secure, efficient software solutions.
+Experienced in Python, Java, and C, with hands-on knowledge of network administration, system deployment, and cybersecurity tools.

 ## Education
 **Kennesaw State University**